- Do you do overnight stays?

 My dog is not microchipped yet- they are getting this done when they get desexed, is that ok?

 We require all our dogs to be micro-chipped and registered with their local city council.
 As long as you let us know the microchip details when they are done that will be fine.

 How do I organise a trial?

 If your dog displays any behaviour that would place them on an orange or red light on our Traffic Light system, we would call you and ask you to collect them as soon as possible.
-While we have other dogs in our care, it is our responsibility to be honest to you for the safety of the other dogs and our staff if we do not think our environment is going to be suitable.
-We do not believe in putting dogs in situations we know they will not do well in and there is no point in paying for your dog to come here and be stressed/miserable.
+We have other dogs in our care and for the safety of those other dogs and our staff it is our responsibility to be frank with you if we do not think our environment is going to be suitable.
+We do not believe in putting dogs in situations in which we know they will not do well and there is no point in you paying for your dog to come here and be stressed / miserable.